DongkilShin1/test1/Ettercap.md

 4. Ettercap(K:192.168.163.134-f9-35) is sending to Target1(W:192.168.163.130-fb-ef) that "192.168.163.2 is at 00-0c-29-78-f9-35" which is Ettercap itself MAC address.
 5. Also Ettercap(K:192.168.163.134-f9-35) is sending to Target2(G:192.168.163.2-0a-5b) that "192.168.163.130 is at 00-0c-29-78-f9-35".

 These are fake ARP replies to Target1 and Target2.
+You can check the captured picture from wireshark as below.

 ![image](https://user-images.githubusercontent.com/94558947/158045704-7512efa8-9eb9-46b1-a9c1-1a8c3941077d.png)

-So, with these information, ARP cache table in Target1(Windows10) and Target2(Gateway) is update as following.
+So, with these information, ARP cache table in Target1(Windows10) and Target2(Gateway) is updated as following.

 ARP cache table in Target1(Windows10)